leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 back to the API via the api_connection and is the response on the request or an incoming tunnel.
 When the connection has been closed, the handler unregisters the connection from the hashmap and returns.

-Simply said, the connection abstracts the TCP stream to an api_connection that can be used for reading incoming events and writing outgoing events.
+Simply put, the connection abstracts the TCP stream to an api_connection that can be used for reading incoming events and writing outgoing events.
 The api_connection is responsible for serializing and deserializing the events into the specified message formats (as bytes).
+The serializing, deserializing and the message formats are in the messages module.

 An incoming event is one of the following, which is parsed from the raw bytes as specified in the project documentation.
 ```rust